 Timesaver The system can identify which type of power supplies are in your chassis: DC-input or AC-input.
-As a general precaution, use the show environment all command and note the type of power supply indicated in each of your chassis (indicated as either "1200W DC" or "1200W AC").
+As a general precaution, use the show environment all command and note the type of power supply indicated in each of your chassis (indicated as "1200W AC").
 Record and save this information in a secure place.

-This completes the power supply installation.
-Refer to the Cisco 7513 Hardware Installation and Maintenance publication for installation troubleshooting procedures, and to the Router Products Command Reference publication for descriptions and examples of software features and commands.
+This completes the power supply upgrade.

+Refer to the Cisco 7513 Hardware Installation and Maintenance publication for installation troubleshooting procedures, and to the appropriate software configuration publication for descriptions and examples of software configuration features and commands.